Mtijjani534/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets all permission on only other users to the file hello
+script that sets the mode of the file hello to this -rwxr-x-wx